ams-group08/find-your-language/documentation/DS_STACKOVERFLOW.md

 Each member of the data science team is working with a different public data source.
 Cande will be looking at Stack Overflow, Srikar at Reddit, and Nadine at Github.
 The popularity is simply defined as how many times a coding language was mentioned in questions, practical works, posts, or repos, this depending on the website.
 We are also willing to be able to filter that in terms of stars, views, upvotes, answers, and times a repo is forked.
 The coding languages, which were selected to do the analyses are Python, JavaScript, Java, C#, C, C++, Swift, PHP, Typescript, and Kotlin.
 Regarding the limitations we could face in getting the desired data and working with that later, the period that would be covered is 2017 to 2021.

-Through this project, we are covering the following topics from the data science track: Python, Pandas, RegEx, Numpy, and Matplotlib.
-Machine learning would probably be used as long as we can get 'future' data.
+Through this project, we are covering the following topics from the data science track: Python, Pandas, RegEx, Numpy, Seaborn, and Matplotlib.
 In order to acquire the raw data, we will be using some tools and libraries which were not covered in the study track including, Web Scraping, Request, BeatifulSoup, and use of APIs.

 ## Getting data from Stack Overflow
 Stack Overflow is a question-and-answer website for professional and enthusiast programmers.
 It features questions and answers on a wide range of topics in computer programming.
 The website serves as a platform for users to ask and answer questions, and, through membership and active participation, to vote questions and answers up or down similar to Reddit and edit questions and answers in a fashion similar to a wiki.
 [1] What we want to do with this open-source information is to catch the questions regarding each language and extract also their date of creation, views, answers, and votes.